-Father’s Day is a great opportunity to recognize how much dads truly matter, and research shows they play a huge role in teaching kids about empathy, confidence, self-esteem, and valuable life lessons.
+Father’s Day is a great opportunity to recognize how much dads truly matter.
+Research shows us many reasons why fathers are important – they play a huge role in teaching kids about empathy, confidence, self-esteem, and valuable life lessons.

 When you think of a father, what do you think of?
 Someone strong, fiercely protective, full of wisdom, maybe bad Dad jokes, bad Dad dancing, or someone who teaches you how to use tools?
 While these are fun reasons why we love our fathers, what are some of the measurable positive effects a loving father can have on his children?